October 2, 2017

-Through the Homeless Veteran Reintegration Program in Fort Wayne, Randy was able to find a career instead of just another job.
+Through the Homeless Veteran Reintegration Program in Fort Wayne, Randy was able to start a career instead of just finding another job.

 May 16, 2016

-Antonio, a current resident of Brandon Hall as a homeless veteran, discusses the difficulties of transitioning out of incarceration to normal life and how he is obtaining success thanks to the support of Volunteers of America Indiana.
+Antonio, a resident of Brandon Hall, discusses the difficulties of transitioning out of incarceration to normal life and how he is obtaining success thanks to the support of Volunteers of America Indiana.